 Charles Edison was the son of Thomas Edison, the famous inventor and entrepreneur.
 Charles was a businessman, philanthropist, and New Jersey's 42nd governor.
 He established the Charles Edison Fund ("The Fund") in 1948.
 The Fund was created to support the legacy of his father, Thomas Edison, as well as innovative endeavors generally within the areas of medical research, science, technology and historic preservation.

 The Fund also engages in licensing the Edison Intellectual property, including the name, image, quotes and artifacts of Thomas Edison.
-Extra revenues generated support educational programs run by its sister foundation, Edison Innovation Foundation.

 Thomas Alva Edison

 Thomas Edison has been hailed as the world’s greatest inventor.
 Among his record 1,093 patents are the phonograph, movie camera and the light bulb.
 Edison also stands out as an entrepreneur, which is one of the reasons TIME Magazine named him the "Man of the Millennium."